Australias Higher Education and Immigration Policies How Have They Impacted International Students scaled 1

-Australia has been among the top international study destinations for the past several years.
+Australia has been among the top study destinations for the past several years.
 Yet the events brought about by the COVID-19 pandemic have dampened this trend.
 The closure of Australian borders to international students since March of 2020 in particular has made a significant impact on the country’s higher education industry.

 Apart from the closure of Australian borders, however, a contradicting policy has left many international students confused—the recent move to extend foreign students’ working hours in order to fill a labor shortage.
 In addition to this, graduating international students who have been locked out because of the pandemic can now find employment as their work-study visas have been extended, according to the Australian Department of Home Affairs website.